Illustration by Diego Blanco

 Certain countries saw a bigger shift than others.
 In the UK, the use of contactless payments increased 7% from the previous year, accounting for 88.6% of all card payments throughout 2020.

 Despite stores beginning to open up and people heading back to work, there’s still some fear surrounding whether in-store shopping is safe.
 Shopping through a mobile device is a low-risk method.

 Did you know that 57% of customers won’t recommend a business with a poorly designed mobile website?
 Half will stop visiting it altogether, even if they like the retailer and the products it sells.

 Not only that, but 15% of US adults are mobile-only—meaning the only internet-connected device they use is a smartphone.
 An m-commerce strategy helps you reach them, almost certainly delivering a better shopping experience than no experience altogether.

 Despite this obvious need for mobile-friendly experiences, the overwhelming majority (90%) of customers report having a poor experience when seeking support on mobile devices.
 It may even be a competitive advantage to prioritize mobile experiences.
 It seems like many businesses aren’t.

 Capture omnichannel shoppers

 Mobile users are most likely to combine their smartphone search with an in-store visit.
-A Google study found 82% of shoppers use their phones to look for more information on the purchase they’re about to make in a store.
-Almost one in four say they’ve changed their minds while in a checkout line after looking up details on a mobile device.
+Almost three-quarters of US consumers use their phones to look for more information on the purchase they’re about to make in a store.
+One in four say they’ve changed their minds while in a checkout line after looking up details on a mobile device.